 Reporting

-Use the Wordize Reporting for .NET module to build reports using the LINQ Reporting Engine.
+Wordize Reporting for .NET allows you to build reports using LINQ Reporting Engine.

 Wordize offers a powerful LINQ reporting engine that enables developers to generate dynamic, data-driven documents efficiently.
 Using the Wordize Reporting for .NET module, you can populate templates with data from various sources, creating customized reports seamlessly.